goldenrecursion/protocol-docs/data-and-tools/dataset-uploader.md

 User makes the following contributions: Milestone 1 Low Contribution (50 points), Milestone 2 Low Contribution (50 points), Milestone 3 Mid Contribution (150 points), and Milestone 4 Low Contribution (50 points).
 The user's Participation Payout would be 300 points.

+### How to Receive Payout

+Contributors need to fill out the [Dataset Uploader Contribution Registry](https://forms.golden.xyz/dataset-uploader-contribution-registry) to solidify their contribution.
+It is the responsibility of the contributor to fill out this form in order to receive payout.

+**When or how often do I need to fill out the form?**

+For Milestone Payouts:
+Since these are granted once a milestone's benchmark is achieved, contributors need to fill out the form **once per milestone**.
+You can do this at any point *after* you make a contribution during the milestone regardless of whether you make more contributions for that milestone.
+This is because your Milestone Payout is generated after that milestone is achieved.
+A Discord announcement will be made once a milestone has been reached.
+Contributors will have 3 days following the announcement to fill out the form if they have not yet already.

+For Participation Payouts:
+No additional steps are needed since contributors would have filled out the form for every milestone they participated in.

 ## Contact

 Questions, comments, or suggestions related to the Dataset Uploader project?
 Please contact the maintainer Katrina Pettitt at kat@golden.co or [@katkaypettitt](https://twitter.com/katkaypettitt).